Skip to main content

 How to edit a Secret

-• Make sure to copy and save the secret information when registering it, as some data may not be displayed again.
+• Make sure to copy and save the Secret information when you register it, as some data may not be displayed again.

-• Utilize the edit functionality to verify where the Secret is applied before making any changes or deletions.
+• Check where the Secret is used before making changes or deletions.

 You can edit a registered Secret by following these steps:

-Step 1: In the StackSpot Portal, go to the 'Secrets' section; Step 2: Click the 'More Options' button next to the Secret you want to edit;
+Step 1.
+In the StackSpot Portal, go to the 'Secrets' section;

 • New Header Name